SathyaTadinada/CS-3090-Block-Project-2/README.md

 - [Contact](#contact)

 ## Projects
-List of personal projects in this repo:
+List of personal projects in this repo (can include things like senior project capstone, allowed school projects, personal projects, etc.):

 ### [Example Project 1]
 - Description: [*this is where description of project 1 goes*]